 They are also injected intrathecally (into the spinal fluid) by an experienced anesthesiologist.
 Intrathecal injection enables the stem cells to bypass the blood-brain barrier and migrate to the injury site within the spinal canal.

-8 intrathecal (spinal canal) injections of expanded umbilical cord tissue-derived stem cells (2 per week)
+8 intrathecal (spinal canal) injections of expanded umbilical cord tissue-derived stem cells

-4 intravenous injections (IV) expanded umbilical cord tissue-derived stem cells (1 per week)
+4 intravenous injections (IV) expanded umbilical cord tissue-derived stem cells

-2 intrathecal (lumbar puncture) injections of bone marrow-derived stem cells (during final week)
+2 intrathecal (lumbar puncture) injections of bone marrow-derived stem cells

-- 2 intravenous injections (IV) bone marrow-derived stem cells* (during final week)
+2 intravenous injections (IV) bone marrow-derived stem cells (upon availability after IT injections)

-- StemKine supplement (only after medical evaluation in Panama)
+Stem-kine supplement for 1 month (only after medical evaluation in Panama)

-We’ve also published written testimonials, news articles and videos from our spinal cord injury patients.
+You may also take a look at written testimonials, news articles and videos from some of our treated spinal cord injury patients.
 Please take a look!